DioneCabigas/Student-Health-and-Counseling-System-/README.md

+# Vibrant Mind 🧠 - Student Health and Counceling System 💊

+Vibrant Mind is designed to support the physical and mental well-being of students in an educational environment.
+This system offers a wide range of health and counseling services, including medical care, psychological support, and resources for managing stress, anxiety, and other mental health concerns.
+It aims to create a safe and supportive atmosphere where students can access professional care, receive guidance, and thrive both academically and personally.
+Through this system, students are encouraged to take an active role in their health, helping them overcome challenges and achieve success in their academic journey.

 ## System Overview
 ### Core Components
 1. **Login Module**
    - Secure authentication using Django's built-in user model.
-   - Role-based access for students, staff, and admins.
+   - Role-based access for students and staff.

 2. **Dashboard**
    - A central hub tailored for different user roles:
    - Students: View appointments, prescriptions, notifications, and health records.
-   - Counseling Staff: Access patient lists, schedule appointments, and review health records.
+   - Counseling Staff: Access patient lists and scheduled appointments.

 3. **Book Appointment Module**
    - Students can book appointments with healthcare or counseling staff.